 You've decided to paint your front door -- that's the easy part.
 Now you've got to decide which paint is best for the job.
-Choose either latex water-based paint or alkyd oil-based paint.
-Oil-based paint leaves fewer brush strokes, but latex paint dries faster and has lower volatile organic compounds (VOCs), which have been identified as cancer-causing agents.
-Consider these factors to help determine what type of paint you should use.
+You'll be able to choose either water-based paint (a.k.a. "latex" paint) or oil-based (alkyd) paint.
+Oil-based paint leaves fewer brush strokes, but latex paint dries faster and has lower levels of volatile organic compounds (VOCs), which have been identified as cancer-causing agents.

 - Dries smoother

 - Penetrates and adheres to the surface better